Rushmoor Arena: The Aldershot Command Searchlight Tattoo

 The Tattoo originated from a special display for Queen Victoria in 1894 and soon became an event in itself.
 Its growing popularity required the building of a venue to cater for the large numbers of people attending.
 Rushmoor Arena was built in 1923 and the Tattoo became a national spectacle with over 5,000 soldiers taking part.
 The Tattoo had annual crowds of up to 500,000 people, and over 58,000 cars.

 Since the 1980s, Road Running Aldershot Farnham and District Athletics Club have staged road relays, including the southern championship, and on a few occasions, the national championship.
-The relays used 3km circuits.
+The relays used 3 km circuits.

 Location

 Rushmoor Arena is located on the West side of Aldershot off Bourley Road, close to the Wellington Statue.
-There is space for 10,000 cars in close proximity to the arena.
+There is space for 10,000 cars near the arena.
 Aldershot station is a walking distance of about 1.4 mi.